Swarcliffe: Development

 In a boundary change on 1 April 1937, Whinmoor was added to the Leeds County Borough from the Tadcaster Rural District.
-In 1953, The Civil Engineer reported that Leeds City Council paid Myton Ltd from Kingston upon Hull, £227,232 "for the erection of 172 dwellings on the Swarcliffe (Seacroft) Estate".
-In 1955, The Civil Engineer reported that Leeds City Council paid £2,867 for "Electrical installations in 130 dwellings at the Swarcliffe (Seacroft) estate".
+In 1953, The Civil Engineer reported that Myton Ltd, from Kingston upon Hull, were paid £227,232 "for the erection of 172 dwellings on the Swarcliffe (Seacroft) Estate".
+In 1955, The Civil Engineer reported a further payment of £2,867 for "Electrical installations in 130 dwellings at the Swarcliffe (Seacroft) estate".
 The estate was built between the Seacroft and Manston estates, bordered by the A6120 Leeds Outer Ring Road to the west, the A64 York Road to the north, and Barwick Road to the south, with Cock Beck and Scholes to the east.
 The adjacent Whinmoor estate was built in the 1960s, to the east and north.
 Swarcliffe measures 0.84 mi, from north-west to south-east, and 0.83 mi, from east to west.
 It is 4.9 mi, east of the Leeds city centre, and within the LS14 Leeds postcode area, which encompasses Swarcliffe, Seacroft, Whinmoor, Killingbeck, Scarcroft, and Thorner.

 The housing estate consisted of two and three-bedroomed semi-detached houses, and a number of three-storey blocks containing 12 flats or more, but some have been demolished.
 Most houses were built of brick, but a number were constructed of prefabricated cinder and concrete panels.

-The right to buy scheme, implemented by the Conservative Party in the Housing Act of 1980, enabled tenants to buy their homes.
-In 2008, the average price for a house in Swarcliffe was £109,810.
-In 2010, 1,025 homes were privately owned, and 1,394 were rented.
+The 1980 right to buy scheme enabled tenants to buy their homes and in 2008, the average price for a house in Swarcliffe was £109,810.
+In 2010, 1,025 homes were privately owned, and 1,394 rented.

-Swarcliffe was noted for its trio of brick ten-storey flats, built to a T-plan with access from balconies.
+The three brick ten-storey flats were built to a T-plan with access from balconies.
 Each block contained 60 dwellings.
-The Leeds Planning Committee approved the application in 1959.
-The contract to build the development was won by W J Simms Sons & Cooke Ltd. In 1998, Swarcliffe Towers and Manston Towers were demolished.
+The Leeds Planning Committee approved the application in 1959 and the contract to build was won by W J Simms Sons & Cooke Ltd. In 1998, Swarcliffe Towers and Manston Towers were demolished.
 In 2007, Elmet Towers was also demolished.
 An old people's home, Woodview Court, was built on the site of Swarcliffe Towers and Manston Towers, and new housing was built on the Elmet Towers site.
 The West Yorkshire Archaeological Service believes that the Elmet Towers site may contain the remains of medieval pottery, which was once manufactured there.